 FDC® is a professional development course and credentialing program based on the Empowerment Skills for Family Workers Curriculum developed by Cornell University.

-Family development staff members work with families across the life span including families with young children, teen parents, retired people, people with disabilities, and many other groups.
+Frontline family workers from government, private and not-for-profit agencies, as well as from business and large corporations should attrend.
+Family development staff works with families across the life span, including families with young children, teen parents, retired people, people with disabilities and many other groups.

-*Prepares a Skills Portfolio with support of a portfolio advisor, and
+- Prepare a Skills Portfolio with support of a portfolio advisor.

 Empowerment Skills for Leaders:

 What is the Empowerment Skills for Leaders Series?

 Empowerment Skills for Leaders is a professional development training and credentialing program for frontline supervisors and other leaders interested in using empowerment-based leadership in their agencies.